Lion's Den (1988 film)

 Lion's Den is a 1988 short film directed by Bryan Singer and John Ottman.
 It marks Singer's first film as a director.
-The film is about five men who meet up at their old hang-out spot after finishing their first semester of college.
+The film is about five men who meet up at their old hang-out spot (called the Lion's Den) after finishing their first semester of college.
 The film is 25 minutes in length.
 Ethan Hawke, who had known Bryan Singer as a child in New Jersey, agreed to star in it at the same time that he was filming Dad with Jack Lemmon.
 Ottman also edited the film.